 Many of the social impact entrepreneurs we’ve interviewed have recommended Shopify, including Jake Orak from Ethnotek bags, who told us that choosing Shopify for his online store was one of the smartest moves he made (and Ethnotek makes millions of dollars).
 So, if you have that vision for growth in your company, make the right decision now for you.

-- Listen to Jake Orak’s interview where he talks about building his e-commerce business and choosing Shopify!
+- Listen to Jake Orak’s interview where he talks about building his online business and choosing Shopify!

 More comparisons?
 Yes, please!